-I received a question this week from “No Thanks” at “firstname.lastname@example.org” wanting to know my thoughts on what to get a man for Valentine’s Day.
+I received a question this week from “No Thanks” at “[email protected]” wanting to know my thoughts on what to get a man for Valentine’s Day, as having a couple take work, to keep the fire alive, so using sites with free local nudes can be great for this.
 Since I am an expert on this subject (I am a man, after all), I figure I can rise to the request of Ms. Thanks.
 So with plenty of shopping days left; here are five ideas for this year’s Valentine’s Day (in no particular order):

 - Do nothing – yes, I said it.
 Valentine’s Day, Schmalentine’s Day.
 The holiday is a hype-filled day (made even more hyped by jewelry stores and flower shops) all about showing love and all that stuff…why should you (or anyone) only do that once per year?
 If I’m not showing my lovely bride how much I love her every day then I’m failing as a husband.
 Yes, I know sometimes I do disappoint when it comes to being the loving, understanding and patient man God called me to be so I have to remind myself to stop being a jerk and get back on track.
 So maybe your Valentine’s Day gift can be to get back on track at being a loving spouse every day, starting TODAY.
 By Valentine’s Day, no gift will be required because he’ll be so happy to have a loving and supportive spouse he won’t want anything else.